Who We Are

 Through the Taoist arts and other activities, we endeavour to make the richness of Chinese culture more accessible, and thereby promote greater understanding and respect among people.

 The foundation of the Taoist arts is compassion.
 Our underlying charitable orientation is in keeping with the Taoist values of selflessness and service to others.
 Our inspiration is the example set by our founder, Master Moy Lin Shin, who dedicated his life to helping others without seeking personal gain.
-For this reason, all of our instructors are volunteers, and all of our branches operate on a non-profit basis.
+For this reason, all of our instructors are volunteers, and all of our branches operate on a non-profit, charitable basis.
 We also perform other services within the community, and assist other charities whenever possible.

 “It’s very community-oriented.
 Everyone works together and supports each other.“